Akkatecture/Documentation/content/docs/basic_concepts/primitives.md

 - [Identities](#identities)
 - [Entities](#entities)

-A Value Object is an immutable type that is distinguishable only by the state of its properties.
-That is, unlike an Entity, which has a unique identifier and remains distinct even if its properties are otherwise identical, two Value Objects with the exact same properties can be considered equal.
+A `valueObject` is an immutable type that is distinguishable only by the state of its properties.
+That is, unlike an `Entity`, which has a unique identifier and remains distinct even if its properties are otherwise identical, two `ValueObject`s with the exact same properties can be considered equal.
 Two entities with the same identity are considered equal.
 Akkatecture uses these primitives all over the project and you are highly encouraged to use them as well so that your domain design is highly expressive.

 # Value Objects

 The `SingleValueObject<>` generic primitive provides you with the necessary class overrides you need to have, so that they can be compared on the basis of their collective state.
-If all of their component properties are equal to one another, then two Value Objects can be said to be equal.
-It works by scanning for the value objects public members and comparing the members from value object to value object.
+If all of their component properties are equal to one another, then two `ValueObject`s can be said to be equal.
 Feel free to derive from this class:

 ```csharp
 public class AccountNumber : SingleValueObject<string>